Abdullahshk8488/Abdullahshk69/README.md

 - 🌱 Strong grip on C++ and C#.
 - ✨ I mainly use Unity for my game development.
 - 💞️ I’m down for collaborative work on a game.
-- 📫 How to reach me; Discord: abdullahshk
+- 📫 Feel free to reach me through my Discord: abdullahshk
 - 🎮 Let's have fun playing and creating games.

 <!---